hzeller/beagleg/README.md

     Step     : GPIO-0 |  2,  3,  4,  5,  7, 14, 15, 20
     Direction: GPIO-1 | 12, 13, 14, 15, 16, 17, 18, 19

 For your interface: note this is 3.3V level (and assume not more than ~4mA).
+The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

 ## Build
 The Makefile is assuming that you build this either on the Beaglebone Black